New data from 1,500+ QA pros: The 2025 State of Software Quality Report is live

-Automated Regression Testing: A Definitive Guide
+Automated Regression Testing: A Complete Guide

 Imagine this: You’ve just rolled out a small update to your application, but suddenly a core feature stops working.
 Sound familiar?
 That’s where automated regression testing comes to the rescue.
-It's like having a diligent, tireless assistant that constantly checks your software for unintended side effects every time you make a change.

 In simple terms, it’s a safety net that helps maintain your software’s reliability by catching issues caused by new changes.
 This saves time, improves test coverage, and ensures the system remains stable and functional.